 Origin and History

-During the reorganisation of the Russian Army in 1756, this former dragoon regiment was converted into a horse grenadier regiment.
+During the reorganisation of the Russian Army in 1756, the former Ryazánskiy Dragoon Regiment was converted into a horse grenadier regiment.
 By the end of the year, like the rest of the Russian cavalry, this regiment was totally unprepared for service in the incoming war.
 It was not properly trained for its new role of heavy cavalry and lacked good quality mounts.
 Poor quality horses were partially replaced by purchases and requisitions in occupied districts and by levies on the non-mobile border guard regiments.

 At full strength, the regiment counted 5 squadrons of 2 companies each.

 When Peter III acceded the throne in January 1762, all horse grenadier regiments were converted into cuirassier regiments.